 - i.
 Students shall not photograph or videotape other individuals at school or at school sponsored activities without the knowledge and consent of the individual and school administration.
 The only exception is for activities considered to be in the public arena such as sporting events or public performances. - ii.
 Students shall not e-mail, post to the Internet, or otherwise electronically transmit images of other individuals taken at school without the expressed written consent of the individual and school administration. - iii.
-Use of cellular phones or other personal electronic devices is strictly prohibited in locker rooms and restrooms. - C. Assuring academic integrity: Students shall not use cellular phones or other electronic devices in any way that may cause a teacher or staff member to question whether the student may be cheating on tests or academic work or violating copyright policy. - D. Compliance with Other District Policies: Use of cellular phones or other personal electronic devices must not violate any other District policies, including those regarding student privacy, copyright, cheating, plagiarism, civility, student code of conduct, electronic technologies acceptable use, or harassment.
+Use of cellular phones or other personal electronic devices is strictly prohibited in locker rooms and restrooms. - C. Assuring academic integrity: Students shall not use cellular phones, earbuds, Smartwatches, tracker/listening devices (watches, clip-ons, etc.), or other electronic devices in any way that may cause a teacher or staff member to question whether the student may be cheating on tests or academic work or violating copyright policy. - D. Compliance with Other District Policies: Use of cellular phones, earbuds, Smartwatches, tracker/listening devices (watches, clip-ons, etc.), or other personal electronic devices must not violate any other District policies, including those regarding student privacy, copyright, cheating, plagiarism, civility, student code of conduct, electronic technologies acceptable use, or harassment.
 If a violation occurs involving more than one District policy, consequences for each policy will apply.

 IV.
-VIOLATIONS OF THIS POLICY
+VIOLATIONS OF THIS POLICY (In addition to detention/being marked tardy)